Skip to main content

 • Be a Workspace member.

-• Log in to your StackSpot account.
+• Have logged in to your StackSpot account.

-• Access to a Studio.
+• Have access to a Studio.

-• A Stack and Starter must be available.
+• Have a Stack and Starter available.

-• Ensure environments are created in your account.
+• Have environments created in your account.

 SCM